haydenbleasel/stripe-migrate/README.md

 - Stripe rate limits API requests to 100 per second.
 This tool does not currently handle this, so you may need to run it multiple times to migrate all your data.
 - Can't migrate overdue subscriptions.
 This is because the Stripe API doesn't allow you to create a subscription with a past due date.
 You'll need to manually deal with these.
 - Nothing to do with this repo, but I noticed Stripe's PAN copy tool doesn't capture Link payment methods.
+- When migrating products, prices have an unset tax behaviour.
+Needs fixing.

 ## Other